An important part of operations at IEI

 Collaboration takes many forms within the department, and many types of actor are involved.
 IEI has a broad definition of collaboration, which makes it easy to find suitable forms for different ideas.
 Hundreds of projects are carried out every year together with companies, county councils, municipalities, government agencies, and other local, region and global organisations.

 Collaboration at IEI is intended to promote a mutual exchange of knowledge that leads to utilisation in society and improvements in the quality of research and education.
-In order to further strengthen the work, the department will in 2020 draw up a collaboration platform with an associated communication plan.
-It will be presented here.

 Examples of forms of collaboration at IEI:

-undergraduate projects, research close to companies and organisations, project courses, thesis work and practical work, scholarships, acting as employment broker, labour market fairs, study visits, seminars, joint research, research finance, investment in research equipment, exchange of knowledge and expertise, industry-based doctoral students, adjunct professorships and adjunct teaching positions.
+Undergraduate projects, research close to companies and organisations, project courses, thesis work and practical work, scholarships, acting as employment broker, labour market fairs, study visits, seminars, joint research, research finance, investment in research equipment, exchange of knowledge and expertise, industry-based doctoral students, adjunct professorships and adjunct teaching positions.